-If a collection account is being reported on your credit report from a company called Capital Management Services, don’t ignore it.
+If a collection account is being reported on your credit report from Capital Management Services, don’t ignore it.

-You’ll need to deal with Capital Management Services in some way that will satisfy the obligation and improve your credit score in the process.
+You’ll need to deal with them in a way that will satisfy the obligation and improve your credit score.

 That’s a frequent response, particularly when consumers don’t believe they owe the money the agency claims they do.